tijesus/mindscribe/frontend/README.md

 We welcome contributions!
 Please fork the repository, create a branch, and submit a pull request with your changes.

-## Author
+## Contact

-- Praise Josiah
+Author: Gabriel Emmanuel
-- Gabriel Emmanuel
+Email: emmanueltijesu@gmail.com